 Main Article Content

-Objectives: Infectious diseases are the most common cause of disease stigmatisation, which can lead to a denial of healthcare, education, housing, and employment, as well as physical violence.
-Stigmatisation is common during pandemics.
-This study set out to examine the social stigmatisation of COVID-19 among resident of Riyadh, Saudi Arabia.
+Objectives: Infectious diseases are the most common cause of disease stigmatisation, which can lead to a denial of healthcare, education, housing and employment as well as physical violence.
+Such stigmatisation is common during pandemics.
+This study aimed to examine the social stigmatisation of COVID-19 among residents of Riyadh, Saudi Arabia.
 Methods: A cross-sectional descriptive study was conducted in Riyadh in May 2020.
-Non-probability convenient sampling was used to recruit the 847 participants through social media and WhatsApp.
-Descriptive statistics, the Pearson correlation coefﬁcient, and a chi-square test were used, as well as a multiple linear regression model.
-Results: The study revealed a high level of stigma among 21% of participants and an intermediate level in almost 49% of participants.
-Low stigma was indicated among 30% of the study sample.
-A highly significant association existed between stigma and older age groups, married individuals, and participants with lower levels of education.
-Conclusions: Future programmes should educate patients and their families about stigma, as well as the consequences of stigmatising COVID-19.
-Stigma eradication policies and interventions should be implemented to avoid potential consequences for public health.
+Non-probability convenient sampling was used to recruit 847 participants through social media platforms, including WhatsApp.
+The data were analysed using descriptive statistics, the Pearson correlation coefficient and the chi-squared test were used along with a multiple linear regression model.
+Results: There was a high level of stigma among 21% of the participants and an intermediate level in almost 49% of the participants.
+Low stigma was indicated among 30% of the study’s sample.
+A highly significant association existed between stigma, on the one hand, and older age groups, being married and lower levels of education, on the other.
+Conclusion: Future awareness programmes should educate patients and their families about stigma as well as the consequences of stigmatising COVID-19.
+Stigma eradication policies and interventions should be implemented to avoid potentially harmful consequences for public health.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.